tafo/Geeks/README.md

 I am open to any kind of feedback.
 Bug report, suggestion, ...

 ## ABBREVIATIONS
 * GE >> Greater than or Equal to
 * LE >> Less than or Equal to

 ## THE PATTERN OF COMMIT MESSAGES
 * Subject - DifficultyLevel - ClassName - OriginalTitle
 * Example >> Array - Basic - MissingNumber - Missing number in array
 * This pattern was not used for school-level problems

+## REMARKS
+* If C# is not an available programming language, then the C++ solution is included in the summary section of the practice